 The Unbreakable report used this approach to quantify the risk to well-being in 117 countries, based on the latest available data in 2016.
 It calculated asset and well-being losses for multiple hazards, considering return periods from 2 to 1,500 years: River floods, coastal floods due to storm surge, windstorms, earthquakes, and tsunamis.
 Socio-economic resilience was then estimated as the ratio of expected asset losses to expected well-being losses.

 Resilience to natural disasters is never constant and depends on a wide range of dynamic factors.
-Such factors include changing exposure due to population growth and rapid urbanization, intensifying hazards levels due to climate change, or strengthened ability to cope and recover due to effective disaster risk management.
-To understand how resilience to natural disasters is evolving in countries around the world these wide-ranging factors must be tracked and evaluated continuously.
+Such factors include changing exposure due to population growth and rapid urbanization, intensifying hazard levels due to climate change, or strengthened ability to cope and recover due to effective disaster risk management.
+To understand how resilience to natural disasters is evolving in countries around the world, these wide-ranging factors must be tracked and evaluated continuously.

 This section follows up on the Unbreakable report and updates the computation of its resilience indicator using the latest available data on socio-economic trends.
 More specifically, updated data include economic activity (GDP), urbanization, income inequality, level and coverage of social protection schemes, and sovereign credit ratings (which determine a country’s ability to access credit in the case of a contingency).

 Of course, any indicator is only as good as the data it is based on, and the uneven pace at which new data becomes available implies that different variables in different countries are updated at different times.
-Measures of income inequality for instance are based on household surveys that are typically not conducted annually.
+Measures of income inequality, for instance, are based on household surveys that are typically not conducted annually.
 While the updated resilience indicator in this report is based on the latest available data, not all variables in all countries will have been updated.
 Since data updates occur at different times for different countries, any comparison of across countries should be made with caution.
 The resilience indicator and its subsequent updates primarily serve the purpose of tracking the resilience of individual countries across time.

 Based on the model used in the Unbreakable report with a few minor changes, and using the latest available data in 2018, the updated estimated socio-economic resilience indicator displays a similar pattern to the earlier estimates (Figure 2).
 Countries with higher average incomes tend to be more resilient than lower income countries.

 At the same time, resilience levels in low-income countries have a large variance, thus indicating the importance of factors other than income in determining resilience.
-Risk to assets, expressed as a share of GDP, is also estimated to disproportionately affect low income countries (Figure 3).
+Risk to assets, expressed as a share of GDP, is also estimated to disproportionately affect low-income countries (Figure 3).
 High-income countries tend to have risks to assets of below 1% of GDP, while for low income countries the variance increases to an upper bound of almost 10% of GDP.

-The risk to well-being, measured as a share of GDP, is particularly high in low-income countries (Figure 4).
-Globally, annual average well-being losses are estimated to be US$ 560 bn for 150 countries.
+The risk to well-being, measured as a share of GDP, is also particularly high in low-income countries (Figure 4).
+Globally, annual average well-being losses are estimated to be US$ 560 bn for the 150 countries included in this analysis.

 Figure 2.
 Socio-economic resilience to natural disasters.
 Grey markers refer to 2015 data and orange to 2017.